Breach of Fiduciary Duty

 A trustee or executor does not have to deliberately commit wrongdoing in order to be guilty of breach of fiduciary duty.
 They may have simply failed to handle something properly due to negligence.

 The fact of the matter is that not everyone is able to handle the financial responsibilities that come with being appointed as a fiduciary.
 Our Cleveland breach of fiduciary attorneys can help put things in order.

 Cleveland Breach of Fiduciary Duty Lawyers

 Our team will work with you and your family to explore the options that are available if a breach of fiduciary duty has occurred.
 These options may include removing and replacing the fiduciary or filing a claim against them to have misplaced finances returned to the family.

 You can count on us to carefully look at your situation to determine the steps that are right for you.

 About Our Fees: We Want to Work for You

 In addition to hourly fees, we will also consider taking breach of fiduciary duty cases on a contingency fee basis or making other alternative fee arrangements.
 Our lawyers want to make our services work for you.

-Contact an Ohio negligence lawyer today to schedule a free consultation with an experienced estate dispute attorney.
+Contact an Akron negligence lawyer today to schedule a free consultation with an experienced estate dispute attorney.